Sassyprogrammer1/sampleDevEnvForBackend/README.md

 steps mentioned in this link
 https://cloud.google.com/sdk/docs/initializing

 b.
-Once we have a gcloud installed we can run the following command to login to our gcp account through gcloud cli
+Once we have gcloud installed we can run the following command to login to our gcp account through gcloud cli

 `gcloud auth login`